openloli/flutter_allroundrefresh/README.md

 | isNestWrapped | it will set true when SmartRefresher is wrapped by NestedScrollView  | bool | false | optional |

-## Frequent problems
-* <h3>IOS Status Bar Double-click Why ListView does not automatically scroll to the top?</h3>
-This problem is not my encapsulation error after testing.
-When the controller in ListView is replaced, this problem will occur, probably because of the processing operation in Scaffold.,please issue flutter。

-* <h3>How to use it with NestedScrollView?</h3>
-1.3.0 provides a new attribute isNestWrapped for compatibility.
-Note that when this attribute is opened, scollController depends on NestScrollView, internally via PrimaryScrollController. of (context) To get scrollController, scrollController is placed in NestedScrollView。

-* <h3>Why is there a empty space in the top or tail indicator after using CuperNavigationBar (not just in this case)?</h3>
-the reason may be SafeArea,the solution: wrap SmartRefresher in SafeArea

-* <h3>Does it support simple RefreshIndicator (material) + pull up loading and no elastic refresh combination?<br></h3>
-Yes, as long as you set the node properties enableOverScroll = false, enablePullDown = false, it's OK to wrap a single RefreshIndicator outside, and
-[Example4](https://github.com/peng8350/flutter_pulltorefresh/blob/master/example/lib/ui/Example3.dart) has given an example in demo.